 Unico designed and fabricated hot water coils are constructed of evenly spaced corrugated aluminum fins mechanically bonded to copper tubes.
 The tubes are 1⁄2-in. diameter on staggered centers.
 The fins have full collars to provide greater tube-fin contact for excellent heat transfer.
 The coil is pressure tested at the factory.
 Bleed and drain valves are provided on the headers outside the cabinet.
 The coil is sold separately or with the cabinet.

-Certified to UL Standard 1995 Conforms to CAN/CSA Standard C222 NO. 236 Unico products comply with the European regulations that guarantee the safety of the product
+Centified to UL Standard 1995 Conforms to CAN/CSA Standard C22.2 NO. 236 Unico products comply with the Euro

+Unico products comply with the European regulations that guarantee the safety of the product.

 Copyright @ 2007 Unico, Inc.